 - Two new areas of digital ad revenue that technology companies are already moving in on.

 - How do friends and family affect news consumption?

 News executives, newsroom leaders, entrepreneurs, educators and anyone interested in the latest audience and economic trends in the main sectors of the news media.

-Amy Mitchell is acting director for the Pew Research Center's Project for Excellence in Journalism.
+Amy Mitchell is director of Journalism Research for the Pew Research Center and oversees the center’s Journalism Project.
 She manages all aspects of the project including the design, analysis and writing the project's in-depth research reports.
 This includes the Annual Report on the State of the News Media, research into how technology is changing the flow of news information today and what this all means for the way news outlet gather and report the news.

 This Webinar contains audio.
 Please adjust your headphones or speakers.